Sayo-nika/Alcantara/README.md

 Alcantara is a Sayonika Project.
 Sayonika, The Sayonika Logo, The Sayonika Mascot are trademarks of The Sayonika Project.
 Portions of the project is licensed under Creative Commons 3.0 Non-Commercial Unported.

 The Sayonika Project and Alcantara is not affiliated with Team Salvato.

+This project is not affiliated in any way with Alcantara spA.
+If you may have stumbled from this project by accident finding what Alcantara is, [Wikipedia can help](https://en.wikipedia.org/wiki/Alcantara_(material)).